julianlk522/FITM/README.md

     -Tiny bit more space between like/copy buttons on mobile -maybe go through BrowserStack and see if anything is horrendous -Rethink CalculateGlobalCategories algo
+-Implement RemoveProfilePic handler (securely) for when a user somehow ends up with a PFP that isn't found in the DB
+    -should be basically impossible so not high priority

 ### Code Quality